 The Xiaomi Mi 9 looks like a supercar as well.
 Sleek and curvy, the phone is made from glass, with Gorilla Glass 5 on the back, and Gorilla Glass 6 over the screen.
 The sides of the rear panel gently curve before meeting the chassis, making it immensely comfortable to hold.
 There are four different looks — a black version you see in our main photos, along with a blue, a lavender, and a transparent finish too.

 We’ll save you some decision-making time.
-The lavender Mi 9 is utterly stunning, and the one we’d chose to buy.
+The lavender Mi 9 is utterly stunning, and the one we’d choose to buy.
 That said, the transparent model is also very eye-catching, with some very cool details.
 No, you’re not looking at the actual components under that piece of 4D curved glass, but see if you can spot the reference to the Battle Angel codename, and the wireless charging symbol too.
 We’re confident you want the Mi 9, it’s just a case of choosing between the lavender or transparent finish.

 We’re confident you want the Mi 9, it’s just a case of choosing between the lavender or transparent finish.